RareSkills/blog/how-does-tornado-cash-work/how-does-tornado-cash-work.md

 The scheme above has an issue: what prevents us from withdrawing multiple times?
 Presumably, we’d have to "remove" the leaf from the Merkle Tree to account for the withdrawn deposit, but that would reveal which deposit is ours!

-Tornado cash handles this by never removing leaves from the Merkle Tree.
+Tornado Cash handles this by never removing leaves from the Merkle Tree.
 Once a leaf is added to the Merkle Tree, it stays there forever.

 To prevent multiple withdrawals, the smart contract uses what is called a "nullifier scheme," which is quite common in zero-knowledge applications and protocols.